|Site Map | Bulletin Home | Temple University|

 * This fee is assessed earlier to continuing matriculated students who delay their fall or spring registration.
 See Continuing Student Registration above.

 Students may revise their schedules at any time after they have registered.
 Students who cannot register online but wish to make changes in their course schedules must do so in their schools and colleges.
 Approvals required vary according to the time the transaction is completed.
-See the Schedule Revision Matrix in the Guide to Registration for more information.
+Visit the Office of the University Registrar web site for more information.

 These students must: